 The City is a member of the Intergovernmental Personnel Benefit Cooperative (IPBC).
-The IPBC is a pooled insurance cooperative established by certain units of local government in Illinois to administer personnel benefit programs to the participating members.
+IPBC is a public entity risk pool established by certain units of local government in Illinois to administer some or all of the personnel benefit programs offered by the members to their officers and employees and to the officers and employees of certain other governmental, quasi-governmental and nonprofit public service entities.